Wirstblase/sentry-worker/README.md

 # Sentry worker

-The Sentry Stream Processor is a simple real-time video stream analyzer designed to process mjpeg video streams.
+### Simple real-time video stream analyzer designed to process mjpeg video streams.
 Using light computer vision models, it tracks custom target objects (currently just birds) and automatically triggers a photo capture.
+This is mainly a low-effort project made for fun and it is absolutely a work in progress.

 ## Features